| Connections with the younger generation were

 and staff from the Kwun Tong Schools Liaison Committee visiting

+the campus.
 In the economic and social arenas, HKUST's Center for Economic

 Development continued its Macroeconomic Forecast for Hong Kong series,